-Whether you are cooking up steaks on the grill or slow roasting a brisket in the oven, beef is a wonderfully versatile ingredient.
+Whether you are cooking up steaks on the grill or slow roasting a brisket in the oven, or making a quick ground beef one-dish meal, beef is a wonderfully versatile ingredient.
 The word itself refers to the meat coming from cattle.

 This might be crazy to believe, but we have been eating beef since prehistoric times and it’s no wonder.
 It is a fantastic source of protein and nutrients but is best eaten in moderation as it is high in saturated fat.

 So how are things broken down?
 Cuts of beef can sometimes be hard to wrap your brain and that can be further compounded by the fact that these cuts and names of cuts can change by region or country.
 For example, a “brisket” in the US is no the same as a “brisket” in Britain.